jerbs/fsidx/doc/fsidx.1.md

 :   Case-insensitive matching for plain text and glob patterns.

 **`-a`**, **`--any-order`** (default)
 :   Searching for subsequent plain text elements always starts at the beginning.
-Esentially, this means that plain text elements may appear in any order in the path name.
+Essentially, this means that plain text elements may appear in any order in the path name.

 **`-o`**, **`--same-order`**
 :   Searching for subsequent plain text elements always starts after the previous match.
-Esentially, this means that plain text elements must occurr in the same order in the path name.
+Essentially, this means that plain text elements must occur in the same order in the path name.

 **`-w`**, **`--whole-path`** (default)
 :   Plain text and glob patterns are applied on the while path name starting from root.